Table of Contents

 - Madu estuary

-some jungles that just seem to leap off the page of a collective traveller imagination.
+some jungles that just seem to leap off the page of a collective traveller’s imagination.
 These are the mysterious and exciting lands of Kipling, Stevenson, and Burroughs.
 Of course, there is a complicated colonial history to this, with anthropomorphized animals, and an undeniably simple colonialist view of the native human inhabitants of these beautiful and haunting landscapes.

 However, putting all that aside, a Sri Lanka jungle tour into any one of these classic jungles is sure to awaken your inner explorer as you seek the truth beyond the stories and create your own adventure.

-1. Sri Lanka jungle tour: Sinharaja rain forest
+1. Sri Lanka jungle tour: Sinharaja rainforest

-Home to many thousand species, which occupies 118425 acres spanning through Sabaragamuwa, the southern and western province of Sri Lanka, Sinharaja rainforest is the biggest rainforest on the island and most ecologically diverse forest in Sri Lanka.
+Home to many thousand species, which occupies 118425 acres spanning through Sabaragamuwa, the southern and western province of Sri Lanka, the Sinharaja rainforest is the biggest rainforest on the island and the most ecologically diverse forest in Sri Lanka.

-The tours to Sinharaja rainforest are an opportunity to highlight the threats to the forest and provide the visitors with the context of how they can help.
-The travellers can start to work on this goal by being sustainable as much as possible when visiting this fragile ecosystem.
+The tours to the Sinharaja rainforest are an opportunity to highlight the threats to the forest and provide the visitors with the context of how they can help.
+Travellers can start to work on this goal by being sustainable as much as possible when visiting this fragile ecosystem.

-What to see in Sinharaja jungle tour?
+What to see on the Sinharaja jungle tour?